Albin76/INA219_Power_Meter_SD/README.md

 # INA219_Power_Meter_SD
-Loggs millis voltage and current to SD.
+Uses Adafruits library and loggs millis, voltage and current to SD.

 Use Thingsgateway repo for faster logging.